geerlingguy/ansible-role-kibana/README.md

 If Elasticsearch is protected by HTTP basic authentication, set the username and password so Kibana can connect.

+    kibana_public_base_url: ""

+The publicly available URL that end-users access Kibana at.

 ## Dependencies

 None.